menglongguo/website/_projects/surgical.md

 This paper introduces a novel interchangeable surgical end-effector system with a tool change device to save surgical time.

 ![tool devices](/website/assets/images/ToolChangeGeneral.jpg)
-Above is an image of all tools designed for the Intuitive Surgical System and below shows the various mounting strategies.
+Above is an image of all instruments designed for the Intuitive Surgical System and below shows the various mounting strategies.
 ![tool mounting](/website/assets/images/ToolChangeInterface.jpg)

 ---
 ### Design

 I worked primarily on the catch basin end effector attachment that facilitates instrument switching.
+The goal is to have this end effector attachment go into the cavity to introduce an instrument or remove an instrument to allow for greater access to a wider array of tools during autonomous surgery.

 ![tool mounting](/website/assets/images/ToolChangeOverall.jpg)
+The blue arm introduces a new device (orange) that the orange arm then picks up.
+Below is the procedure of allignment, insertion, and release using the tool changer.
 ![tool devices](/website/assets/images/ToolChangeProcedure.jpg)

+In the process of iterating, many models were rapidly prototyped and tested.
+Below is couple distinct models in the design process to show the evolution of the design as it developed from concept to product.
 <div class="stlwv2-model" data-model-url="/website/assets/models/ToolChangeModel.STL"></div>

+The final design incorporates a lot of features in a tight form factor that maximizes the ability of tool insertion and release.
 ![tool devices](/website/assets/images/ToolChangeFeature.jpg)